 Public transport gathers a lot of people in confined spaces and and this creates a special need to take good care of each other to prevent infection.

-The Danish Health Authority are now describing the situation surrounding the outbreak of coronavirus/Covid-19 as serious.
+Even though more and more aspects of daily life are gradually returning tomore normalcy it is still important to take the outbreak of coronavirus/Covid-19 seriously.
 The Copenhagen Metro has taken special steps to reduce the risk of spreading infection and we are in close dialogue with the relevant authorities.

 You should not travel by bus, train or metro if you: